Microfiche vs. Microfilm: What is the Difference?

 Before we get into the differences between microfilm and microfiche, let’s talk about their similarities.
 Both microfiche and microfilm are types of microforms.

-A microform is a miniaturized reproduction of a document, most commonly stored on film, designed to store large volumes of information in a small amount of space.
-Microforms store documents at roughly 1/25th of their original size, making them invaluable for preserving important records while conserving space.
+A microform is a miniaturized reproduction of a document or many documents stored on film.
+Microforms store documents at roughly 1/25th of their original size, which allows you to store large volumes of information in a small amount of space.

 To view, print, or digitize microforms, you need specialized equipment.
 For microfiche, this includes microfiche readers and scanners.
 For microfilm, you would use microfilm readers and reel-to-digital converters.